dor-fried/dor-fried-17-02-2022/README.md

 4. should send form data

-5. should attampt to send form with no data - validate alerts
+5. should attampt to send form with no data - validate alerts input

 6. should disaply alert when email input are not valid